 As you might expect from a working life that has seen me cross from private business to business schools, I have a keen interest in the relationship between management practice and management theory.
 This interest is evident in my Teaching & Learning activity where I work on programmes (notably the DBA) with students who are also experienced managers.
 In a similar vein, an important theme in my publications concerns the possibilities and prospects for integrating scholarly and practitioner knowledge.

-My research activities concern the organisation and management of innovation.
-I am interested in interfaces between different institutional fields (university/industry, science/society, business school/business practice) and collaborations between people "located" in different disciplines/professions/organisations.
+My research generally concerns the organisation and management of innovation.
+I am interested in the social processes of innovation at and across boundaries (e.g. university/industry, science/society, business school/business practice) and collaborations between people "located" in different disciplines/professions/organisations/countries.